Methodology

 How data stays current

-Listings are refreshed when a tool changes its pricing, ships features, launches, or shuts down.
-If something on a listing looks off, flag it via /correctionsand we'll update it.
+Listings are refreshed when a tool ships features, changes pricing, launches, or shuts down.
+Founders can email and we re-run the pipeline.
+Re-runs are free.
+If something on a listing looks off, flag it via /corrections.

 Contact